Detox and Destress: Combining Floatation & Infrared Therapy

 Infrared or ‘Dry’ saunas are used today as an alternative to the regular heat of a traditional Steam sauna.
 Although they both carry similar health benefits the main differences between a traditional sauna and an infrared sauna is how they heat.
 Steam saunas create humidity to heat the air around the body to heat the surface of the skin and causing sweat.
 Whereas Infrared saunas penetrate the skin with the infrared light wavelength.
 The same wavelength you get from the sun but without the harmful effects of UV.
 The lower temperature emits longer waves which are deeper penetrating causing the body to release almost 20% more toxins compared to steam if used in a sauna environment.

 Many of our clients enjoy our float cabin as an effective way to enhance detoxification, relieve pain and to feel euphoric.
 Consider infrared as another tool that you can use to better manage your well-being.
 The Infrared carbon fibre panels are installed in our Float cabins are located on the ceiling, emitting enough heat to warm users from above but from a far enough distance that you don’t achieve the ‘sweat’ of a sauna.
 Your body absorbs enough infrared light to achieve the positive effects of Infrared therapy while enhancing the floating experience altogether in a warm comfortable environment.

 Industrywide a typical Infrared sauna session cost anywhere from is $40 to $60 for a 60-minute session per person.
-At Fluid Float Studio we are offering the option to turn on the Infrared system starting from as low as $10 per Float session.
+At Fluid Float Studio we are offering the option to turn on the Infrared system for only $5 per Float session.
 Just ask when you arrive or preputchase it online.